fkia413/AMS-Individual-Project/edited.outline.md

 ## Objective

-The overall objective of the project is:

 To create a simple online storefront, fully conforming to a provided client specification.

 This will involve the use of supporting tools, methodologies and technologies that encapsulate all modules covered during training.

 Your team is tasked with building an easy-to-use and attractive website that provides information about various products, product categories, pricing, and upcoming sales.